deepakness/deepakness-main/content/blog/notion-not-for-writers.md

 title: Notion is NOT for the Writers
 description: Notion is a great management tool.
 But... sadly, it's NOT for the writers.
 ---
 > Get through a draft as quickly as possible. - Joshua Wolf Shenk

 Writing is already full of friction and if the tool you're using takes 5 seconds to load, it's not for you.

 Notion is an amazing document management tool.
-But, writers need tools that are fast, distraction free, quick and, easy to get started with.
+But, writers need tools that are fast, distraction-free, quick and, easy to get started with.

 When I first got introduced to Notion, I thought this is the tool I've been waiting for - transferred all my notes into it.